W. C. Riley

 Wilbur Clifford "Jack" Riley (January 4, 1903 – April 30, 1954) was an American football coach, athletic administrator, and teacher.

 Riley was born in Scott City, Kansas, in 1903.
 He attended Kansas State Teachers College of Hays located in Hays, Kansas, where he received varsity letters in both football and basketball.
 He also played varsity baseball at Hays.

 After graduating from college, Riley coached high school football in Oberlin, Kansas for five years from 1925 to 1929.

 In 1930, he became the eighth head football coach at Kansas State Teachers College of Hays.
 He held that position for five seasons, from 1930 until 1934.
 His career coaching record at Hays was 21–19–6.
-This ranks him sixth at Hays in total wins and ninth at Hays in winning percentage.
 His 1934 football team won the Central Intercollegiate Athletic Conference (CIAC) championship with a 6–2–1 record.
 He was also the athletic director while at Hays.
 The school's name was changed to Fort Hays State College in 1931.

 In September 1935, Riley joined the faculty of The Hill School in Pottstown, Pennsylvania, where he served at various times as football and baseball coach, athletic director, and an instructor in history and Bible.
 In November 1952, Riley suffered a heart attack while coaching a football game.
 He retired from athletic duties after suffering the heart attack, but remained at The Hill School as an instructor.
 He died in 1954 upon suffering his second heart attack in 16 months.